AngusProjectPage/Java-code-smell-detector-with-javaparser/report.md

 - **10. Accessors and Mutators Should Be Named Appropriately**
     - **Implemented**
     - `GetterSetterNamingVisitor()`
-    - Correctly identified the following reasons:
+    - Identified the following reasons:
       <pre>
       Getter method getVar should be named 'getVar' Getter method getterForfls1 should be named 'getterForfls1' Setter method setterForfls1 should be named 'setterForfls1'
       </pre>
+    - **Notes**: Some of the cases were flagged as a false positive, see output above.

 - **11. Switch: Default Label is Included**
     - **Implemented**